15 Virtual Reality Startups in Healthcare

 have a lazy eye be eye-focused challenged?
 One startup you should check out is Vivid Vision, a San Francisco startup that has taken in nearly $3 million to develop the world’s most advanced lazy eye treatment which is already being used by 88 clinics around the world.
 Designed to treat amblyopia (lazy eye), strabismus (crossed eyes), and vergence disorders (eyes not moving together properly), the system supports popular VR headsets like Oculus and Rift so that it can be used in the clinic or at home (with a prescription).

 By simply playing games, you may be able to achieve results like art professor Betsy Yaros did.
-Using the software, Betsy was able to was able to gain 3D vision for the first time in her life.
+Using the software, Betsy was able to gain 3D vision for the first time in her life.

 Medical Training in Virtual Reality